Wreaking/py-cheatsheet/README.md

-# Chapter2: Strings
+# Chapter2: Understanding the variables
-Before we going to strings i.e your first data type, We have to understand the basic structure of the code, Let's take a simple code
+Let us understand what are the variables, you might be confused in the chapter2.
 ```py
 a = "hello there"
 print(a)